Background pattern

 • Purpura (purple spots on the skin).

-• Icterus (which can be detected as yellow discoloration of the skin and eyes).
+• Jaundice (which can be detected as yellowing of the skin and eyes).

-• Very rarely, changes in some cells or components of the blood may occur.
-It may be that your doctor wants to perform a blood test to check if Tenormin has had any effect on your blood.
+• Very rarely, changes in some blood cells or components may occur.
+Your doctor may want to do a blood test to check if Tenormin has had any effect on your blood.

 • Lupus-like syndrome (a disease in which the immune system produces antibodies that mainly attack the skin and joints).